Systematic study of $D_{s0}^{*}$(2317) in quark models: Results and discussions

 Although P.G.
 Ortega has used $^3P_0$ model to analysed $D^{*}_{s0}(2317)$ and $D_{s1}(2460)$, we have some improvement in this work.
-Firstly, the work~\cite{35} used both screening confinement which absorbs sea quark influence~\cite{BQLi} and unquenched model at the same time, which lead to double-counting.
+Firstly, the work~\cite{35} used the screening confinement in the unquenched model, this may lead to double-counting, because the screened confinement has absorbed sea quark effect~\cite{BQLi}.
 Secondly, our modified $^3P_0$ model has considered two kind of corrected factor: one is distance convergence and the other is energy suppression.
 Finally, all of the possible meson-meson channels are considered.

+The $D_{s1}$ in quenched quark model is $c\bar{s}$ state with $IJ^{P}=01^{+}$, because its energy is higher than $D_{s0}^*$, the spin of the state is expected to be 0, there is no contribution from spin-orbit interaction.
+So we can estimate the $P$-wave excitation energy from kinetic energy, $2460-1968=492$ MeV.
+As shown in the Table \ref{mesonmass}, the mass of $D_{s1}^{\prime}$ in quenched quark model is close to the experimental value of $D_{s1}(2460)$, and the quark content is $c\bar{s}$ with quantum numbers $IJ^P=01^+$, the unquenched masses is almost the same as that of quenched mass.
+In unquenched quark model, the percentage of $c\bar{s}$ of $D_{s1}(2460)$ is about 67\%, and the main components of meson-meson channels are $S$-wave $D^{(*)}K^{(*)}$.
+The contribution from $D_s\phi$, $D_s^*\phi$ and $D_s^*\eta^{\prime}$ is very small due to the OZI rule violation.